Fair European Labour Mobility (FELM 2)

 Former projects

-EU project Transfair
+EU Project Transfair

 Better protect lorry drivers from exploitation

-The "TransFair" project is supported by co-operation partners from seven European countries.
+The "TransFair" project is supported by cooperation partners from seven European countries.

-The aim of the project is to intensify the exchange of experience on how trade unions can effectively inform lorry drivers about their rights and protect them from exploitation in both their country of origin and their country of work.
+The aim of the project is to intensify the exchange of experience on how trade unions can effectively inform lorry drivers about their rights and protect them from exploitation in both their country of origin and their country of employment.
 At the same time, a survey will be carried out among inspection institutions on their procedures.
 This will be accompanied by a survey of the working conditions of lorry drivers in international road transport.

 The project was launched on 1 January 2020 and will run for two years.
 Trade unions, research institutions and health and safety authorities are involved.
 The partners already have a wealth of expertise on which business models are currently causing problems in the industry and how drivers whose labour rights are being systematically violated can be supported.
 Two research institutions from Austria (FORBA) and Belgium (KU Leuven/HIVA) are analysing the existing experience.